Hirafuku Hyakusui: Life and work

 After a year of studying Western style design, he began producing illustrations for the Kokumin Shimbun (The Nation), a daily newspaper that was considered to be a quasi-official mouthpiece for the government.
 In 1914, he won some awards at the eighth exhibition (Bunten) of the Ministry of Culture.
 Two years later, he joined with Kaburagi Kiyokata, Matsuoka Eikyū and others to create another artists' group, the "Kinrei-sha" (Golden Bell), which promoted artistic freedom and personal expression.
-In 1922, he became a judge for the Teiten exhibition; successor to the Bunten.
+In 1922, he became a judge for the Teiten exhibition, the successor to the Bunten.

-In 1930, he was able to visit Rome to participate in an exhibition of Japanese artists.
+In 1930, he visited Rome to participate in an exhibition of Japanese artists.
 The following year, he was involved in a similar exhibition at the Prussian Academy of Arts in Berlin.
 Upon his return to Japan, he was named a member of the Japan Art Academy.
 In 1932, he became a teacher at the Tokyo Fine Arts School, but died after having served for only a little more than a year.

 His mature works combined the official nihonga style with the lighter techniques of the Rinpa school.
 He also showed some influence from the Chinese-based Nanga style.
 In addition, he wrote some poetry which was published in the literary magazine Araragi and collected in an anthology called "Kanchiku" (Chinese Bamboos).